Tlueders/npm-error-notifier/Readme.md

 # Node.js Error Notifier
-*NOTE: This is an unpublished NPM packaged and cannot be installed via NPM*
+*NOTE: This is an unpublished NPM package and cannot be installed via NPM*

 ## To install this package and test locally: